Amir Aczel: Biography

 Amir D. Aczel was born in Haifa, Israel.
 Aczel's father was the captain of a passenger ship that sailed primarily in the Mediterranean Sea.
-When he was ten, Aczel's father taught his son how to steer a ship and navigate.
+When he was ten, Aczel's father taught him how to steer a ship and navigate.
 This inspired Aczel's book The Riddle of the Compass.
 Amir graduated from the Hebrew Reali School in Haifa, in 1969.

 When Aczel was 21, he studied at the University of California, Berkeley.
-He graduated with a BA in mathematics in 1975, and received a Master of Science in 1976.
-Several years later Aczel earned a Ph.D. in statistics from the University of Oregon.
+He graduated with a BA in mathematics in 1975 and received a Master of Science in 1976.
+Several years later Aczel earned a PhD in statistics from the University of Oregon.